-The stochastic-process interpretation shares some features with the modal interpretations [59-61], including an insistence that systems always have definite configurations of some kind at every moment in time, while treating at least some forms of probability in a law-like, objective way.
-In particular, like the minimal modal interpretation [62], the stochastic-process interpretation uses conditional probabilities in a central way.
-One difference between the stochastic-process interpretation and most of the modal interpretations, however, is the insistence by the stochastic-process interpretation that the definite configuration of a given system is an element of a classical-looking configuration space, rather than corresponding more abstractly to an element of a Hilbert space.
-The stochastic-process interpretation also avoids some of the ontological instabilities that are a serious challenge for most of the modal interpretations [63].
+The indivisible interpretation shares some features with the modal interpretations [60-62], including an insistence that systems always have definite configurations of some kind at every moment in time, while assigning at least some forms of probability a law-like, objective role.
+In particular, like the minimal modal interpretation [63], the indivisible interpretation uses conditional probabilities in a central way.
+One difference between the indivisible interpretation and most of the modal interpretations, however, is the insistence by the indivisible interpretation that the definite configuration of a given system is an element of a classical-looking configuration space, rather than corresponding more abstractly to features of a Hilbert space.
+The indivisible interpretation also avoids some of the ontological instabilities that are a serious challenge for most of the modal interpretations [64].